satyushree/Autofilter_v2.5/README.md

 * Once files saved in Database , exists until you manually deletes.
 (No Worry if post gets deleted from source channel.)
 * Added Force subscribe (Only channel subscribes can use the bot)
 * Ability to restrict groups(AUTH_GROUPS)
+* Spelling mode added
+* Broadcast Added To The Repo
 ## Installation

 ### Easy Way